 3) Help People Find You with Accurate Business Listings

 With four out of five consumers using search engines such as Google to find businesses, accurate business listings are essential.
-Erroneous listings lose consumers and affect search results and ratings.
-If a potential customer gets the wrong address from a business listing, they’ll waste time driving around trying to find you.
-Such negative experiences lead to negative reviews and damage customer sentiment about your brand.
+Erroneous listings send consumers erode trust and credibility, affect search results and ratings, and could send to competitors.

 4) Engage Customers and Prospects with Social Media

 No business can evade the influence of social media; it’s critical to monitor social channels and actively engage.
 Some tools help you track social activity about your business in dashboard format, so you can see the location and content of posts and establish trends.

 It’s important to engage via social with the community and influencers to create advocates, drive site traffic and get the word out about positive reviews and feedback.
 Strategic, targeted social advertisements can help raise brand awareness, as well.

 Also, make sure you share your reviews to raise awareness of your brand and add credibility to your marketing message.

 Armed with information about your online reputation, you can make operational improvements across the organization.

 You may identify a recurring issue — for example, long wait times or multiple complaints about customer service at a specific location.
 You can use this information to make decisions about needed changes and prevent similar issues from happening in the future.
 Such operational insights can help you hone employee training, as well.

 An integrated Online Reputation Management platform can offer insights unavailable from point solutions.
 Be sure the platform you select makes it easy to analyze feedback and data from reviews, surveys and social media for actionable insights.

 Finally, reporting is key.
 Your C-suite needs to see and understand important metrics about how the business is perceived online.
 The ability to create custom reports will be essential for demonstrating outcomes of your reputation management efforts.